sasagawa888/Elxlisp/README.md

 - load
 if extension of file is  "meta" then load file as M-expression. if extension of file is  "lsp" then load file as S-expression.
+- compile  compile file and generate file with extension "o"

 ## Acknowledgment